1.) Noni (Morinda citrifolia)

-Ti leaf is one of the most prosperous plants growing on the Big Island of Hawaii – almost everyone has one growing in their yard.
+Also known as ti leaf, in the world of medicinal Hawaiian plants, this is the “good luck” plant.
+Ti leaf is one of the most prosperous plants growing on Hawaiʻi Island—almost everyone has at least one or two growing in their yard.
 This hardy plant was brought over via canoe for its multitude of handy uses.
 Its leaves were used for utilitarian purposes; to make skirts, thatch roofs, and to wrap and store food.
-Kī was also used for a number of medicinal and spiritual purposes.
+Kī is also used for a number of medicinal and spiritual purposes.
 The plant itself is believed to ward off spirits, and was traditionally used in ceremonies.
-While parts of the root and shoots can be turned into a tea, the leaves itself are used to improve feverish conditions.
-An inflicted person would lie on a cool bed of ti leaves which would draw out the heat.
+While parts of the root and shoots can be turned into a tea to drink, the leaves itself are used to alleviate fever.
+An inflicted person would lie on a cool bed of ti leaves, which are said to draw out the heat.

 3.) ʻAwa (Piper methysticum)

 Also known as kava or kava-kava, the ʻawa plant is part of the pepper family.
 It was brought to Hawaiʻi by Polynesian voyagers, and kava drinking has been part of prestigious ceremonial occasions since ancient times throughout the South Pacific.
 There are approximately 13 unique varieties now found in Hawaiʻi.
 Some of the most popular strains are Mahakea and Mo’i, which were considered so sacred in pre-colonial times that no one but royalty, or Aliʻi, could ever experiece them.
 Another variety, Hiwa, was offered to hula deities in return for knowledge and inspiration.